i-on-project/integration/README.md

 On startup a repository named **"integration-data"** is created and initialized to mirror the existing production repository.

+##### git-setup
+If you inspect the docker compose file you might notice a node named "git-setup".
+It's only function is run a cUrl command that submits a POST request to the actual git server node in to order to guarantee the starter repository is created on first launch.

+This node is ephemeral, runs only once on app start up and is then shut down.

 ##### Git Credentials
 The server is deployed with a single **account** that can be accessed by entering `root` for both username and password fields.